 - Decreasing the use of aerosols (defined by the CDC as “a suspension of tiny particles or droplets in the air, such as dust, mists, or fumes”).
 That means:

 - Abandoning the use of Ultrasonic procedures at this time

 - Increasing the use of suction devices to minimize droplet spatter and aerosols

 - Using air purifiers

-Learn more about aerosols on our website
+Learn more about aerosols on our website.

-We will treat pain, broken teeth, and infections as a level-one priority when booking new appointments.
+Following CDC Guidance for Dental Care Facilities During COVID-19 Pandemic, we will treat pain, broken teeth, and infections as a level-one priority when booking new appointments.
 We also encourage you to keep/book your regular cleanings and checkups.

 As always, please maintain your ongoing at-home oral health practice, brushing, and flossing regularly.

 Please contact us to confirm or book your appointments and help us all stay safe by joining us in following the appropriate safety precautions, outlined above.